endurabyte/FitEdit.Landing/source/landing/privacy.md

 <h2>Philosophy</h2>
 <p>We hold ourselves to a high standard with your data.
 We treat you the way we would want to be treated.</p>
-<p>Our business model is based on your subscription fee.
-We do not sell your data.
+<p>We do not sell your data.
 We only use your data to provide the services you have given it for.</p>

 <h2>Jurisdiction</h2>
 <p>We will comply with any legally valid demand for your data, such as by warrant from law enforcement.</p>